 How Do We Compare?
-Each year in the United States, it is estimated that the logging industry harvests 900 million trees while nearly 2.5 billion trees are replanted.
-This ratio equates to a reforesting ratio of just over two and a half trees for every one tree that is harvested.
+How Do We Compare?
+Each year in the United States, the logging industry is estimated to harvest 900 million trees and replant approximately 2.5 billion trees.
+This ratio equates to a reforesting ratio of just over two and a half trees for one every tree harvested.
 That's 1:2 versus Daneson's 1:100.

-1% of revenue was saved and allocated to reforestation.
+1% of revenue was allocated to reforestation.

 Give more than you take.
 It's that simple.